istvanmarton/L-norms_BruteForce/README.md

 ### Output file

 The program also writes the optimal strategy, defining the $L$ norm of a given order, into a file.
 The filename has the following format: strategy_Ld.txt, where 'd' means the order of the $L$ norm.
 For example, the file 'strategy_L2.txt' contains the optimal strategy vector associated with the $L_2$ norm of the matrix.
-If the local bound of a Bell expression with marginals is calculated, the output file will be strategy_L1M.txt.
+If the local bound of a Bell expression with marginals is calculated, the output file will be strategy_LM.txt.
 These files consist of entries ±1 if $d = 1$.
 If $d ≥ 2$, the entries of the strategy vectors in the files are from ${0,1,...,d-1}$.

 ## Testing the code for performance